 By Jon Herskovitz

-The stay was reversed by a U.S. appeals court this week, which said there was no compelling evidence that protections provided by the U.S. Constitution would be violated under Texas' current procedures.
+A three-judge panel from the U.S. Court of Appeals for the 5th Circuit Court said the drug used by Texas was effective and there was no compelling evidence that protections provided by the U.S. Constitution would be violated under current procedures.

-(Reporting by Jon Herskovitz; Editing by Lisa Shumaker)
+(Reporting by Jon Herskovitz; Editing by Scott Malone and Lisa Shumaker)